escowles/recipes/_posts/2023-09-26-bitterballen.md

 * fry at 350°F for 5-6 minutes until well browned, or bake at 350°F for 15 minutes, until internal temperature reaches 165°F

+**buns:**

+* instead of chilling and making meatballs, make a batch of dough for [pull-apart yeast rolls]({{ site.baseurl }}{% post_url 2024-09-14-pull-apart-yeast-rolls %})
+* flatten each dough ball out into a taco-sized disc, fill with 1/4 cup of beef filling, then fold and pinch under to seal
+* bake as normal (though the buns will be larger than the rolls, so 9 will fit in a 9x9" pan instead of 16

 source: <https://braisedanddeglazed.com/bitterballen-dutch-secrets-exposed/>

 ---